elliot35/sql-based-rag/README.md

 ## Overview

 A powerful SQL-based Retrieval Augmented Generation (RAG) service that bridges natural language and database queries.
 This service enables users to interact with databases using natural language, automatically generating and executing SQL queries while providing clear explanations of the results.

+With the new RAG capability, the service enhances query responses by querying not only structured databases but also external knowledge bases in unstructured formats.
+It incorporates a vectorized similarity check powered by FAISS to retrieve the most relevant documents from external resources.
+The service supports both pure natural language to SQL queries and natural language queries that leverage RAG, providing more in-depth analysis and enriched results.

 ## Demo